markostanimirovic/ngrx-signal-store-playground/README.md

 }
 ```

 The `withSignals` feature accepts the factory function as an input argument.
-Its factory accepts a dictionary previously defined state and computed signals as an input argument and returns a dictionary of computed signals.
+Its factory accepts a dictionary of previously defined state and computed signals as an input argument and returns a dictionary of computed signals.

 ```ts
 import { selectSignal, signalStore, withState, withSignals } from '@ngrx/signals';